Guide de voyageTripadvisor

 The pagoda was built under the dynasty of King Tran Thanh Tong (1258-1278) and rebuilt in 1647 in the Le Dynasty by Chinese Zen Buddhist priest Zhus Zhus, known as Chuyet Chuyet in Vietnamese.

-Situated on the dike south of the Duong River in Thuan Thanh District, Bac Ninh Province is But Thap (pen stupa), one of the finest pagodas in the country's north and known as Vietnam's first Buddhist center.
-The pagoda was built under the dynasty of King Tran Thanh Tong (1258-1278) and rebuilt in 1647 in the Le Dynasty by Chinese Zen Buddhist priest Zhus Zhus, known as Chuyet Chuyet in Vietnamese.
-Legend has it that when leaving his former pagoda on the northern bank of the Duong River, priest Chuyet Chuyet saw a flock of flying swallows suddenly swooping down and perching on the ground on the southern bank, he decided to rebuild the pagoda there and named it Ninh Phuc Tu, which means peace and bless.
+Situated on the dike south of the Duong River in Thuan Thanh District, Bac Ninh Province, But Thap (Pen Stupa) is one of the finest pagodas in northern Vietnam and holds the distinction of being the country's first Buddhist center.
+For those exploring Vietnam travel tips, this historical site is a must-visit.
+The pagoda was originally constructed during the reign of King Tran Thanh Tong (1258-1278) and was later rebuilt in 1647 during the Le Dynasty by the Chinese Zen Buddhist priest Zhus Zhus, known in Vietnamese as Chuyet Chuyet.
+According to legend, when Chuyet Chuyet was leaving his former pagoda on the northern bank of the Duong River, he witnessed a flock of swallows suddenly swoop down and perch on the southern bank.
+Inspired by this event, he chose to rebuild the pagoda there, naming it Ninh Phuc Tu, which translates to "Peace and Blessings."

 The authentic beauty of But Thap pagoda